Handedness: Measurement

 Handedness may be measured behaviourally (performance measures) or through questionnaires (preference measures).
-The Edinburgh Handedness Inventory has been used since 1971 but contains many dated questions and is hard to score.
+The Edinburgh Handedness Inventory has been used since 1971 but contains some dated questions and is hard to score.
+Revisions have been published by Veale and by Williams.
 The longer Waterloo Handedness Questionnaire is not widely accessible.
 More recently, the Flinders Handedness Survey (FLANDERS) has been developed.

+Evolution

+Handedness has been found in dozens of non-human vertebrates.
+While data for fish is contentious, handedness has been found in amphibians, reptiles, birds, and various mammals.
+Some non-human primates have a preferred hand for tasks, but they do not display a strong right-biased preference like modern humans, with individuals equally split between right-handed and left-handed preferences.
+When exactly a right handed preference developed in the human lineage is unknown, although it is known through various means that Neanderthals had a right-handedness bias like modern humans.
+Attempts to determine handedness of early humans by analysing the morphology of lithic artefacts have been found to be unreliable.

 Causes

 There are several theories of how handedness develops.